Clarmy/mplfonts/README.md

 # write your plotting code below
 ```

-If you want to setup some custom fonts, you can install by command:
+If you want to set up custom fonts, you can install them with the following command:
 ```bash
 $ mplfonts install --update <your font file path>
 ```
-Also, you can install all fonts in a directory(folder) by:
+Furthermore, you can install all the fonts in a directory by running the following command:
 ```bash
 $ mplfonts install --update <your directory path>
 ```

-Don't know what fonts is available?
-Don't worry, you can use `mplfonts list` to list all available fonts.
+Unsure of which fonts are available?
+No problem, simply use the command `mplfonts list` to see a list of all available fonts.
 ```bash
 $ mplfonts list
 DejaVu Sans Display: